 PSC is delighted to be partnering with Vitrine gallery again for the second phase of SCULPTURE AT Bermondsey Square.
 As with its first incarnation, it commissions large-scale, temporary works by mid-career and emerging artists.
 The sculptures are all sited in Bermondsey Square, South East London, for a six-month period.
 There are no guidelines for the commissions, and by avoiding the need for permanence it gives artists the freedom to experiment and create works that might not otherwise be possible.

-The fourth public sculpture commission in the series is by our very own Lucy Tomlins.
+The first public sculpture commission in this second phase of SCULPTURE AT was by PSC’s Lucy Tomlins.
 Lucy, in her capacity as PSC’s director, will then go on to co-project manage SCULPTURE AT Phase Two with Vitrine’s director Alys Williams, including supporting the production of the fifth sculpture by UK artist Charlie Godet Thomas (October 2017 – March 2018) and the sixth by Swiss artist Edit Oderbolz (March – September 2018).
 This dual role as artist and producer continues the approach of the initial programme (SCULPTURE AT Phase One) in which Vitrine worked with artist Karen Tang in this way to ensure that the development would be artist led.

 Alongside PSC, SCULPTURE AT Phase Two partners are: Arts Council England, Contemporary Art Society, Penta Patterns, Aesthetica, Bermondsey Square, Southwark Neighbourhood Fund and Team London Bridge.